 The first step in setting up your goals in Google Analytics is to analyze your website.
 How is your website going to help your achieve your business goals?
 It should be giving prospects more information about your products and helping you gather leads.

 Goals in Google Analytics can give you detailed data for various actions on your website.
 You will be able to know where your most valuable viewers are coming from.
-Here are the 4 types of goals that we recommend setting up.
+Here are the 4 types of goals we recommend setting up.

 The 1st type is destination.
 A destination goal will register a conversion when a specific URL loads.
 This goal type is ideal for tracking thank you pages, confirmation pages, and PDFs.
 It will allow you to track where your leads, signups, and PDF views come from.

 The 2nd type of goal is duration.
 This will register a conversion when someone spends a certain amount of time on your site.
 You can set this time for the time frame that you feel is most valuable.
 Your duration goals will be unique to how your page is designed.
 If your website has a lot of different products and content to view, you will want to set a goal of at least 5 minutes.

 The 3rd is pages per session.
 This goal type will register a conversion when a user views a certain number of pages during their session.
 Multiple views of a single page are counted twice.
 That means if someone lands on your home page, clicks on your contact page, then returns to your home page, it will register as three pages viewed.
 This type of goal, along with duration goals, are great for the research stage of the buying cycle.
 In this stage, potential buyers are looking for the best products by performing a lot of research.

 The 4th goal type is an event goal.
 Event goals are more complicated than the previous three.
 For event goals, you will need to have event tracking.
 There will be more information on that later.
 Event goals are perfect for tracking when a user performs a certain event, such as playing a video, submitting a form, clicking a link, or downloading a white paper or e-book.

 The goals that you set up will be specific to your website.